Law enforcement in South Korea: Gender equality policy

-As of April 29, 2018, about 13,000 female police officers and 3,000 female general administrative positions in the National Police Agency are working at the National Police Agency.
+As of April 29, 2018, about 13,000 female police officers and 3,000 female general administrative staff members are employed at the National Police Agency.
 This corresponds to 10.8% of all police officers.
-However, as of July 28, 2018, there are 16 high-ranking female police officers of Superintendent or higher, and there is only one female police officer in the current position Superintendent of Police or higher.
+However, as of July 28, 2018, there are 16 high-ranking female police officers of Superintendent or higher, and there is only one female police officer in the current position of Superintendent of Police or higher.
 In response, the National Police Agency abolished the gender restriction ratio when recruiting Police Academy new students and hiring police executive candidates, and is expected to eliminate gender discrimination in police officer recruitment in the future.